omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/process-exits.md

 ### 3. Process an exit

 > Exit processing is the same for both ETH and ERC20 UTXOs.
-This method demonstrates exit processing for ETH funds.
-If you want to process an ERC20 exit, change the `token` value to a corresponding smart contract address.
+This method demonstrates exit processing for ERC20 funds.
+If you want to process an ETH exit, change the `currency` value of the `exitProcess` object into `OmgUtil.transaction.ETH_CURRENCY`.

 Before you start processing, you can check the exit queue to see how many available exits the OMG Network has at a given moment: